 Written by Tenley Haraldson.
 Reviewed by cleaning expert Sean Busch.

-Let's face it: Genuine leather couches and armchairs are extremely expensive and easy to damage.
-PU coated leather (made out of polyurethane) is a more affordable, durable option that comes in endless arrays of colors and styles.
+Genuine leather furniture is extremely expensive and easy to damage.
+But coated leather (made out of polyurethane) is a far more affordable, durable option that comes in endless arrays of colors and styles.

-With our natural tips on PU coated leather care, you’ll keep your furniture gorgeous for years to come!
+When you use our care tips on PU coated leather, you’ll keep your furniture gorgeous for years to come!

 What Is Coated Leather?

-The easiest way to determine this is by putting a couple drops of water on the furniture's surface.
-If water absorbs into the leather, surprise!
-You’ve got genuine leather!
+Put a couple drops of water on the furniture's surface.
+If water absorbs into the leather, you’ve got genuine leather.
 If the water beads, it’s coated.